Read Effective Agents reviews | How does Effective Agents work? | Pros and cons of Effective Agents | Effective Agents alternatives

 You don’t have to choose between getting a skilled agent and getting a discount.
 Other agent matching services match you with experienced real estate agents while also offering built-in savings.

-Our partner Clever, for example, pairs you with a top full-service real estate agent, but at a discounted listing fee of 1% or $3,000 for homes sold under $350,000.
+Our partner Clever, for example, pairs you with a top full-service real estate agent, but at a discounted listing fee of 1.5%.
 That means you could save thousands of dollars with Clever compared to Effective Agents without sacrificing quality.

 🚨 Don’t fall for Effective Agents’ “savings” claim